peterso/robotlearningblock/idf/taskboard/README.md

 ## Build firmware

-The Roboton Task Board firmware is built on top of the ESP-IDF framework.
+The Robothon Task Board Firmware is built on top of the ESP-IDF framework.

 The easiest way to get started is to use the ESP-IDF Docker image: